Eolizertrak/HoodsCapstone/README.md

 I’ve worked on multiple personal projects using Java, C#, TypeScript, Angular, JavaScript, NodeJS Flutter and Dart.
 Currently I’m working with Dart and Flutter framework to bring native app experiences on both iOS and Android platforms.

+## Vesa-Matti Mäntysaari
+I'm 24-year old student from Turku University of Applied Sciences.
+I am studying Business IT and my specialization is information security & privacy and networking.
+I have work experience as SOC analyst and IT support.
+My greatest passion is to learn new things in technology.

 ##